Charles Dowding an inspired Gardener

 Of course I want to be a successful gardener and the best way is to learn is from those more experienced, I have no problem with that at all, and welcome it.
 But if all I have to do is follow a set of rules it kind of takes the magic out of creating a garden.
 Where’s the excitement after harvesting your first few summer crops?
 Should we methodically go through the motions year after year?
 It all becomes a little like baking, there’s always going to be the feeling of achievement at the end but it’s good to spice things up a little now and again don’t you think?

-So, thank you Charles Dowding for the inspiration and the no dig method.
-You’re a star.
+So, thank you Charles Dowding for showing us that it’s okay to question traditional methods, and for championing the no dig method.

-Below is a video he made about his garden.
+Below is a video Charles made about his garden.

 See more of our inspiration on Pinterest

 Follow our news and views for a greener world on Twitter

 This article contains affiliate links and promotions.
 Which means I will earn a commission on the purchases you may generate after clicking on them, but at absolutely no extra cost to your good self.